712-3 PARENTAL RELATIONSHIP

 1. Mother Married

-If a child is born in Alaska and the child's mother was legally married at the time of conception, during the pregnancy, or at birth, the mother's husband is, under state law, the child’s natural father.
+If a child is born and the child's mother was legally married at the time of conception, during the pregnancy, or a birth, the mother's husband is, under state law, the child's natural father.

 HAVRHealth Analytics and Vital Records is required to list the husband's name as the child's father on the child's official birth record (even when the parents are together or separated), unless: